uniqys/UniqysKit/README.md

 ## Easy Framework
 Easy Framework in this repository implements only minimal features for building DApps as with conventional web applications.
-It surly have no enough features yet; more convenient APIs and secure client implementation, etc.
+It surely does not have enough features yet; we will implement more convenient APIs, secure client, etc.
-However, it is enough to experience building DApps on Uniqys Core easily.
+However, current version is enough to experience building DApps on Uniqys Core.

 # Get started